mantidproject/documents/Design/VATES/MantidHorace/syntax-proposal.md

 syntax.
 These can either be a single value step, or an integration range.
 The function will accept these either as a python tuple or list
 * We suggest having the *nopix* option on by default [[3]]
-* cutMD() should be a public member function of and MDEventWorkspace so that the dimensionality can be automatically determined in addtion to the functional implementation above.
+* cutMD() should be a public member function of and MDEventWorkspace so that the dimensionality can be automatically determined in addition to the functional implementation above.

 #### Internal Step 1.
 Generate the Projections